Dullas Alahapperuma: Political career

-On 31 August, 2022, Dullas Alahapperuma and 13 others left the Sri Lanka Podujana Peramuna party and crossed over to the opposition as an independent MP.
+On 31 August 2022, Dullas Alahapperuma and 13 others left the Sri Lanka Podujana Peramuna and crossed over to the opposition as an independent MP.
 Two days later, Alahapperuma's faction launched a new political party, the Freedom People's Congress.
-The faction is expected to contest in the upcoming local government elections as part of the Freedom People's Alliance, a political alliance also including the SLFP and the Supreme Lanka Coalition.

 Family

-He is married to popular singer Pradeepa Dharmadasa, daughter of P.K and Hema Dharmadasa of Galle, and has two children.
+He is married to popular singer Pradeepa Dharmadasa, daughter of P.K. and Hema Dharmadasa of Galle, and has two children.